kanduvisla/blipr/TEST_REPORT.md

 --- Bugs:

-- With a normal sequence, if I am on page 2, and try to shift2 to edit a note, i cannot select a note, it automatically shows the edit note screen.
-The same goes for page repeat mode
 - Channel / note number is not shown
 - When switching to a different track, the default channel is not set back to 1
 - Poly sacrificing / correct track not playing (P01 appears to be P05?)